-C9G: Expand the suite of training offered by ACDS
+C9_G: Expand the suite of training offered by ACDS

-Expand the existing ACDS suite of training services provided.
+Expand on the existing suite of training services provided by ACDS.

-This recommendation is dependent on completion of recommendation $C9{D{,}} C9{E{,}}$ and $C9{F}$ to build a provincial training map, provincial training framework, and training clearing house.
+This recommendation is dependent on completion of recommendations C9_D, C9_E, and C9_F to build a provincial training map, provincial training framework, and training catalogue.

-- ACDS designs and implements new training modules based on the gaps in existing training identified through the development of the provincial training framework, and - The new ACDS training is added to the clearing house.
+- ACDS designs and implements new training modules based on the gaps in existing training identified through the development of the provincial training framework, and - The new ACDS training is added to the training catalogue.